openbabel/documentation/UseTheLibrary/Perl.rst

 Chemistry::OpenBabel and pointers to the appropriate sections of the `API documentation <http://openbabel.sourceforge.net/api/>`_.

-For more examples of using Open Babel inside Perl, see the `developer Perl tutorial </wiki/Developer:Perl_Tutorial>`_.

 The example script below creates atoms and bonds one-by-one using the OBMol, OBAtom, and OBBond classes.